ira-kar/Morph/README.md

-# A Morphology-Driven Approach to NLP for a Low-Resource Language
+# A Morphology-Driven Approach to NLP for a Low-Resource, Highly Complex Language

 This repository contains the code for the paper "A Morphology-Driven Approach to NLP for a Low-Resource, Highly Complex Language."